Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Related Work

-Acknowledging the substantial computational cost of attention blocks in Transformer, simple and efficient modules that consist of only MLPs are proposed.
-Notably, MLP-Mixer~\cite{tolstikhin2021mixer} uses token-mixing MLP and channel-mixing MLP to capture the relationship between tokens and channels, respectively.
+\myparagraph{MLP-Based Networks.} Acknowledging the substantial computational cost of attention blocks in Transformer, simple and efficient modules that consist of only MLPs are proposed.
+Notably, MLP-Mixer~\cite{tolstikhin2021mixer} uses token-mixing MLP and channel-mixing MLP to capture the relationship between tokens and channels, respectively. gMLP~\cite{liu2021gmlp} splits the input feature maps into two separate parts for channel projection and spatial projection.
+Then, a gating unit is used to merge the two branches.
+However, these methods encounter two main challenges.
+First, the direct flattening of input feature maps into 1D vectors for enabling cross-token interactions results in the loss of positional information carried by 2D input feature maps.
+Additionally, this flattening operation escalates the computational complexity significantly, with a quadratic increase relative to the size of the input feature maps.
+Second, these architectures suffer from image resolution sensitivity issue~\cite{liu2022mlpsurvey}, which means they cannot handle input with flexible resolutions, limiting their adaptability.
+To address these challenges, several methods have been proposed.
 CycleMLP~\cite{chen2022cyclemlp} introduces a hierarchical cycle fully connected layer to aggregate spatial context and improve performance.
 WaveMLP~\cite{tang2022wave} represents each token as a wave function with amplitude and phase to dynamically aggregate features according to the semantic contents of input images.
 In MedSeg field, UNeXt~\cite{valanarasu2022unext} shifts tokens along vertical and horizontal directions to get an axial receptive field of 2D images to increase efficiency.
-However, the effects of MLPs in Vol-MedSeg remains unexplored.
+However, the effects of MLPs in Vol-MedSeg remain unexplored.
 To the best of our knowledge, it is the first attempt to investigate the effectiveness of integrating CNNs and MLPs in Vol-MedSeg.